For many years I worked on my own and enjoyed the flexibility of having no one to answer to, other than my clients.

 Mixing money and friends can get really messy and have a huge impact on friendships.

 This is probably the biggest no-no for me now.
-I will very unlikely get into a business partnership with a good friend and even think twice with a business relationship with an acquittance.
+I will very unlikely get into a business partnership with a good friend and even think twice about a business relationship with an acquittance.

 Having joint ventures with clearly defined work roles and responsibilities is different and can still be very productive and profitable.